mareksagan/ContactOrganiser/README.md

 # ContactsOrganiser

-SPA application used to manage the contacts.
 It implements a form, which allows you to save and validate the records (only validated and non-redundant records should be saved).
 It's possible to find a contact with the name (search field).
 The result has to be shown under the search field.
 After the contact is selected, the whole record will be shown (update/deletion possible).

 ## Requirements